wisonye/zig-tutorial-by-examples/src/string_format.md

 </br>

+Also, `std.fmt.allocPrint` is useful inside `build.zig`, as you can use the `b.allocator` without care about creating `Allocator` instance and freeing memory.

 ## 8. How to pass a string as `C string`

 For example, you try to call `std.fmt.bufPrint` to get back a formatted string,